-From October 1 to 23, make the most of the NCC Fall Rhapsody by planning family outings on the region’s bike paths, enjoying a last picnic on the beach, and lacing up your boots for a hike along one of the many trails in Gatineau Park.
+From September 30 to October 22, make the most of the NCC Fall Rhapsody by planning family outings on the region’s bike paths, enjoying a last picnic on the beach, and lacing up your boots for a hike along one of the many trails in Gatineau Park.

-The 15th edition of the Symposium Gatineau en Couleurs art show and sale will take place from October 14 to 16 at the DoubleTree by Hilton hotel.
+The 16th edition of the Symposium Gatineau en Couleurs art show and sale will take place from September 30 to October 1 at the Maison du citoyen.
 Meet over 70 Quebec and Ontario artists at this colourful exhibition.

 More things to discover in the Outaouais

 Discover Le Rond-point milieu de jeux, an indoor amusement park for infants and children up to 12 years old.
 The centre is divided into five different zones, ranging from foam structures to video games.
 The carefully decorated party rooms are designed to make your children’s birthdays unforgettable.
 There are monthly workshops and themed evenings, including Baby & Me morning activities, book exchanges, dance workshops and more.
 Check out the full program for more information.